Find your Front Lawn.

 of your family’s financial need will be met if you are admitted to St. Andrew’s

-For 92 years, we've offered revolutionary need-based financial aid to all admitted students—ever since our founding in 1929.
-Our mission is—and always has been—to be a school accessible to all, regardless of means.
+For 93 years, we've offered revolutionary need-based financial aid to all admitted students.
+Our mission is—and always has been—to be a school accessible to all, regardless of means

 is the deadline to apply for financial aid

 We not only learn together, but live together—and that fundamentally changes the nature of your high school experience.

 Hear from current students on the ways in which living at St. Andrew's has transformed them.

 How Talan ’24 transformed an injury into an opportunity to lead

 Talan Esposito ’24 vividly remembers the tumble he took last basketball season that he thought might end his athletic career at St. Andrew’s.

 “I think it was our second- or third-to-last basketball game.
 I went up for a routine shot, came down, landed weird, tore my ACL and both [menisci],” says Esposito.
 “I was devastated at first.”